-Many people head to Cancun every year, aiming to do nothing but lie on the sand, soak up the sun and perhaps enjoy a tropical drink or two.
+Many people head to Cancun every year, aiming to do nothing but lie on the sand, soak up the sun and perhaps enjoy a tropical drink or two at one of the all-inclusive resorts.
 But if you want to take advantage of the time you have on the beautiful Yucatan Peninsula, consider broadening your horizons by sampling a few of the best things to do the area has to offer.

 Explore Isla Mujeres